pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 Disadvantages:

-- not fully tested code released to production systems
+- not fully tested code released to part of the production system, alleviated by the fact that affected user experienced issue anyway.
-- slower than build/deploy directly on the target platform